Noche Flamenca Studios

-Noche Flamenca’s summer intensive dance program in New York City is designed to provide a global approach to dance training.
-Classes in Dancer Preparation & Conditioning, Hip-Hop, Modern Dance, Flamenco, and Composition and Choreography will provide a 'big-picture' understanding of the world of professional dance.
-Incorporating holistic interdisciplinary dance training, students will learn how to associate movement with an awareness of the body’s potential for expression.
+Noche Flamenca’s summer intensive dance program in New York City was designed to provide a global approach to dance training.
+Classes in Dancer Preparation & Conditioning, Hip-Hop, Modern Dance, Flamenco, and Composition and Choreography provided a 'big-picture' understanding of the world of professional dance.
+Incorporating holistic interdisciplinary dance training, students learned how to associate movement with an awareness of the body’s potential for expression.
 The goal is for an aspiring dancer to understand the fundamentals of various dance forms and how these elements can be utilized to push beyond the limitations of their current personal practice.

-Noche Flamenca Artistic Director, Martin Santangelo’s objective is to provide the absolute best training in the most economic manner, making dance education accessible to everyone.
-This is an extraordinary opportunity for dancers to receive training and education taught by artists of the highest caliber.
+Noche Flamenca Artistic Director, Martin Santangelo’s objective is to provide the absolute best training in the most economic manner, making dance education accessible to everyone- an extraordinary opportunity for dancers to receive training and education taught by artists of the highest caliber.

-Tuition includes classes, Mon-Sat, for 3 weeks beginning June 18th (schedule below) and a culminating performance on July 7th at The Theater at West Park, open to family and friends.
+Tuition included classes, Mon-Sat, for 3 weeks beginning June 18th (schedule below) and a culminating performance on July 7th at the West End Theater.

 •Tickets to a performance at The Joyce Theater, the premier dance venue in the U.S.

 •Q&A with special speakers from the professional dance community of New York City.